Execution & Routing & Risk

 • Broker risk: execution quality, liquidity cost, rejects, last look, volatile sessions

-B‑Book (internalization)
+B-Book (Internalization)

 • Orders are internalized (broker takes the other side under policy)

-• Broker revenue: spreads/fees plus internalized PnL (depends on policy and trader mix)
+• Broker revenue: spreads/fees plus internalized PnL

 • Broker risk: exposure concentration, tail events, abuse patterns, policy defensibility